You’ve read about them, you’ve heard them at conferences; media and credit unions seek their expertise.

-CUNA Pressing Economic Issues Series is now available for Apple
+CUNA Pressing Economic Issues Series is now available for Apple users.

 View the complete iPad user instructions.

-Click here to preview a session.
+Click here to view a full session from May 2014.

 Hear the sought-after perspectives of:

 Bill Hampel is the senior vice president of research and policy analysis and chief economist for the Credit Union National Association.
 Additionally, Bill writes economic analysis columns that appear in several credit union publications.
 An expert on the economy and credit union issues, he is regularly interviewed by the media for stories appearing on national news outlets.